A Hospitality Common Educational Community

-HCI seeks to partner with families, local partners and school districts to provide a safe, engaging place for a small group of children to meet regularly to learn, assist with remote/hybrid learning curriculum, and socialize together until schools are able to safely resume in-person learning.
-Support for our students includes the following:
+HCI seeks to partner with families, local partners and school districts to provide a safe, engaging place for a small group of children to meet regularly to learn and socialize together until schools are able to safely resume in-person learning.

-Our educational programming strives to provide opportunities for students to acquire a strong, positive self-image and to develop appropriate social, academic, and decision-making skills.
+Our future educational program will strive to provide opportunities for students to acquire a strong, positive self-image and to develop appropriate social, academic, and decision-making skills.
 Treated as individuals, students are accepted and encouraged to develop according to their potential.

 Each student is taught the value of learning from one another as well as with one another.